skeema/skeema/doc/examples.md

 To aid in rapid development, you can configure Skeema to always allow dropping empty tables or small tables with the [safe-below-size](options.md#safe-below-size) option.
 For example, putting `safe-below-size=10m` in ~/schemas/.skeema will remove the requirement of specifying --allow-unsafe when dropping any table under 10 megabytes in size.
 Or use `safe-below-size=1` to only loosen safeties for tables that have no rows.
 (Skeema always treats zero-row tables as size 0 bytes, as a special-case.)

-### Normalize format of CREATE TABLE files, and check for syntax errors

-This will rewrite all of the *.sql files to match the format shown by MySQL's SHOW CREATE TABLE.
-If any of the *.sql files contained an invalid CREATE TABLE statement, errors will be reported.
+### Check table definitions for problems

+Skeema's linter checks the CREATE statements in \*.sql files for common problems, including SQL syntax errors, undesirable storage engine or character set usage, lack of primary key, and more:

 ```
 skeema lint
 ```

 [![asciicast](https://asciinema.org/a/2up4ho8hnninxph72y01lyms9.png)](https://asciinema.org/a/2up4ho8hnninxph72y01lyms9)

+By default, this will rewrite all of the CREATE statements in the \*.sql files to match the canonical format shown by MySQL's SHOW CREATE, but this behavior may be disabled via `--skip-format`.
+Conversely, if you *only* want to reformat statements, see the `skeema format` command.

 ### Update CREATE TABLE files with changes made manually / outside of Skeema